beaukinstler/fswd-item-catelog2-with-pg/README.md

 The intial project's intent was not to have an entirely production ready application, but to demonstrate some of the core concepts of authentication, access control, and CRUD operations on a database.

-This enhancment has change the application to use PostgreSQL, running on a web server on the internet, secured in order to reduce the risk of compromise from brute force SSH access.
+This enhancement has changed the application to use PostgreSQL, running on a web server on the internet, secured in order to reduce the risk of compromise from brute force SSH access.

 The linux machine tested on was started with a base Ubuntu 16.04.
 From there we installed: